-If you didn't run Adventure 1, read through that material to get the background and then run this adventure as if the Lady Gilwen survived the attack by the Kraken but lost the battle with the pirates.
+If you didn't run Adventure I, read through that material to get the background and then run this adventure as if the Lady Gilwen survived the attack by the Kraken but lost the battle with the pirates.
 Thus most of Hallatan's gold and valuables and his daughter-in-law Dorien are now in the hands of the Laughing Raider and his scurvy crew.

 "Two ships!" bellows Hallatan.
 "Two of the plaguey things against my own wee ship!
 My lads are brave, but they're not warriors!
-All my gold gone, aye, and the Elven jewels that the Talaf Mymun ordered last autumn, but that is not what grieves me!
-They have stolen my daughter-in-love, my son's wife Dorien!
-Even now she may be on her way to some desert cheftain's harem!
+All my gold gone, aye, and the Elven jewels that the Talaf Myniun ordered last autumn, but that is not what grieves me!Theyhavestolenmydaughterinlove,myson'swifeDoriembably have made 2nd level (remember to take points for travel Even now she may be on her way to some desert chieftain's harem!
 Alas, the poor darling!
 All she wanted was to view the sights of the Haradwaith, curse me for a fool that I wished to indulge her in it!"